sxyu/pixel-nerf/scripts/README.md

 - `--end_idx` (default: -1) -- If rendering a subset of the object instances, provide the ending index.
 - `--use_pbr` -- Whether to use Cycles to render with physically based rendering.
 Slower, but more photorealistic.
 - `--light_env` -- If `--use_pbr`, you can use an HDRI light map.
 Pass the path of the HDRI here.
 - `--light_strength` -- The strength of the light map in the scene, if using an HDRI light map.
+You can easily get HDRIs from websites like https://hdrihaven.com/.
 - `--render_alpha` -- Render the object masks.
 - `--render_depth` -- Render the scene depth map.
 - `--render_bg` -- Render the scene background (only useful if using PBR + HDRI light maps).